lichess-org/chessground/README.md

 # ChessGround

-Reactive, multipurpose chess UI.
+Multipurpose chess UI.

-ChessGround is written in [clojurescript](https://github.com/clojure/clojurescript), and relies on [react.js](http://facebook.github.io/react/) for manipulating the DOM.
+ChessGround is written in [clojurescript](https://github.com/clojure/clojurescript).

-The codebase applies the [flux](http://facebook.github.io/react/docs/flux-overview.html) architecture, using the [quiescent](https://github.com/levand/quiescent) abstraction and clojure [async queues](https://github.com/clojure/core.async).

 This library is meant to replace all [lichess.org](http://lichess.org) chessboards, and can be used as a drop-in replacement for chessboardjs and pgn4web.